- The Relevance Problem

 The content of the website is now fresh and up to date again.
 It’s time to connect directly with your users through social media channels.

 This way you get an extra traffic boom.
-In combination with your sustainable SEO content maintenance, the number of visitors will hopefully increase for a long time!
+In combination with your sustainable SEO content maintenance and our organic SEO support, the number of visitors will hopefully increase for a long time!